Jett Bandy: Amateur

 Bandy attended Thousand Oaks High School in Thousand Oaks, California.
 The Los Angeles Dodgers selected him in the 41st round of the 2008 Major League Baseball draft, but he did not sign.
 Bandy enrolled at University of Arizona, and played college baseball for the Arizona Wildcats.
 In 2010, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.

-Los Angeles Angels
+Los Angeles Angels of Anaheim / Los Angeles Angels

-The Los Angeles Angels of Anaheim selected Bandy in the 31st round of the 2011 MLB Draft.
+The Los Angeles Angels of Anaheim selected Bandy in the 31st round of the 2011 MLB draft.
 He signed with the Angels and made his professional debut with the Arizona League Angels and also played for the Orem Owlz of the Pioneer League.
 He played for the Salt Lake Bees in 2011 and Inland Empire 66ers in 2012.
 Bandy played for the Double-A Arkansas Travelers in both 2013 and 2014.

 Bandy made his Major League debut on September 14, 2015.
 In 2016, he batted .234/.281/.392 in 209 at bats.